-The statement, “modern society is a consumer society” reveals the truth of the contemporary era.
-Now, everything is commodified and has a value in the capitalist market.
+The statement, “Modern society is a consumer society” reveals the truth of the contemporary era.
+Now, everything is commodified and has value in the capitalist market.
 Baudrillard asserts that “forced moral” applies to an individual’s holiday and leisure time, as well as his work time.
 “Holiday” and “leisure time” are the two terms of modernism.

-Discipline and bureaucratization of work time are reflected on leisure time and standardization, monotony and masses of work occupy “holiday.”
+Discipline and bureaucratization of work time are reflected in leisure time and standardization, monotony and masses of work occupy “holiday.”
 It is a known fact that modernism surrounds the world with its discourse and the lifestyle that it presents.
 The Muslim world is not an exception.
 One of the primary concerns of the Islamic world for a couple of centuries is that it is drifted against modernism.
 Even though the “Islamic” adverb is put before it, every conceptualization, produced as a part of the modernism paradigm, brings along some problems and contradictions.
 “Halal holiday” is one of them.

 The financial power that the conservatives in Turkey have attained in recent years helps this holiday concept to spread as well.
 Some habits change at first through this process, though.
 For instance, the holiday that is spent with family and friends in hometowns turns into a leisure and entertainment activity of a nuclear family in a holiday complex for a week.
-This holiday concept is worthy of studying, not just because of its time perception and organization manner, but also because it causes new cultural habits to emerge.
-First and foremost, the beaches are open for conservative men and women.
+This holiday concept is worthy of study, not just because of its time perception and organization manner, but also because it causes new cultural habits to emerge.
+First and foremost, the beaches are open to conservative men and women.

-The mixed beaches that conservative men can benefit from all along – despite the breach of their privacy – are opened for use of women (although it is enclosed), and holiday opportunities are democratized on behalf of women.
+The mixed beaches that conservative men can benefit from all along – despite the breach of their privacy – are opened for use by women (although it is enclosed), and holiday opportunities are democratized on behalf of women.
 Yet, this causes a free space to emerge where conservative women can stretch their limits of privacy in a male-free environment.
 However, Islam preaches certain privacy principles for both men and women even in the private sphere.
-Although the “Turkish bath culture” formed a basis for a similar degeneration in our history, this new age liberty brings the risk of its legitimization within the concept of “halal holiday.”
+Although the “Turkish bath culture” formed a basis for a similar degeneration in our history, this new age liberty brings the risk of its legitimization within the concept of a “halal holiday.”
 Thus, an opportunity that is used insensibly turns into a breach.
-A similar contradiction is about catering the concept of “halal holiday.”
+A similar contradiction is about catering to the concept of a “halal holiday.”

-On the other hand, some “halal holiday” complexes offer “opportunity” packages to women that include a clubbing atmosphere without the alcohol.
+On the other hand, some “halal holiday” complexes offer “opportunity” packages to women that include a clubbing atmosphere without alcohol.
 Very loud music that can be only endured by an alcohol consumer kills the spirit of the holiday, which is for the relief of mind and body.
 However, these complexes can offer all entertainment opportunities for women only without alcohol.
-“Halal holiday” complexes and hotels pave the way for classification according to their luxury, which reflects on their number of stars, service quality and interior decors.
+“Halal holiday” complexes and hotels pave the way for classification according to their luxury, which reflects on their number of stars, service quality, and interior decor.